 Our high-conviction and long-term investment style results in focused portfolios for our clients.
 Extensive research leads us to a thorough understanding of individual positions; our global credit research team works closely with portfolio managers to allow the sector and company knowledge of the analysts to filter into portfolios.

 By seamlessly connecting these teams we are able to create a robust and risk-aware framework.
 Portfolio construction sits at the heart of this as the asymmetry of returns in credit demands a systematic approach to security selection and portfolio allocation.
-We use portfolio construction to drive persistent alpha through the credit cycle.
+We use portfolio construction to drive returns through the credit cycle.

 For further information on the risks and risk profiles of our funds, please refer to the relevant fund documents.

-Chief Investment Officer, Credit
+Chief Investment Officer, Liquid Markets

-Global Head of High Yield
+Head of Credit

-Head of UK Investment Grade Credit
+Head of Investment Grade Credit

 AIA Investment Officer and Head of North American Investment Grade Credit